Skip to main content

 1. Add the stylesheet

-Import the design tokens in your global CSS file:
+Import the design tokens and graph base styles once in your global CSS:

 /* globals.css */